-The creation of well-constructed evaluations can be useful in generating support for budget expenditures, continuing and modifying existing programs, and measuring the impact specific training programs have on the organization's business goals.
+The creation of well-constructed evaluations can be useful in generating support for budget expenditures, continuing and modifying existing programs, and measuring the impact specific training programs have on the organization’s business goals.
 In order to do this, successful training executives must be knowledgeable of the strategic role that is played by an effective evaluation program.
-Equally, they must also have a working knowledge of what constitutes good evaluation practice in order to understand, challenge and guide those who would create and implement an effective program.
+They must also have a working knowledge of what constitutes good evaluation practice in order to understand, challenge and guide those who would create and implement an effective program.

 To support the training executive in this critical role, this article will discuss the strategic importance of evaluation, describe Kirkpatrick’s four levels of evaluation and define the components of an effective evaluation for each Kirkpatrick level.

 With this practical knowledge, the training executive should be armed with the essentials of a good evaluation.
 This knowledge is necessary in order to direct staff in developing an effective and comprehensive evaluation program that meets the short-term and long-term business needs of the organization by monitoring the appropriate metrics with the appropriate evaluation.